 Intermodulation Analysis and Frequency Coordination Software

-Introducing the latest, low-cost development in RF intermodulation analysis and frequency coordination — Intermod Assist is a new, ground-breaking software tool specifically designed for the wireless, professional audio and video industries.
+Introducing the latest, low-cost development in RF intermodulation analysis and frequency coordination — Intermod Assist is a new, ground-breaking software tool specifically designed for the wireless, professional audio industries.
 Its computational engine rapidly generates frequency sets of intermodulation distortion-free radio frequencies, applying user-defined signal bandwidths and channel spacing.
-These frequency sets can be used to coordinate transmitter frequencies where the goal is to assign the most reliable channels to your wireless audio and video gear — that is, to ensure reliable operation of the wireless devices by assigning channels that are free of intermodulation interference.
+These frequency sets can be used to coordinate transmitter frequencies where the goal is to assign the most reliable channels to your wireless audio and video gear — that is, to ensure reliable operation of wireless transmitters by assigning channels that are free of intermodulation distortion.

 In the wireless audio industry, RF interference and intermodulation distortion have become major concerns — the number and variety of new and different wireless devices that operate in the UHF band space can wreck havoc when it comes to configuring wireless audio gear.
 In the shrinking frequency space allotted for wireless audio equipment it has become a true challenge to assign interference-free channels to wireless audio equipment.
 Intermod Assist is an invaluable tool that can be used to facilitate frequency coordination and channel assignments in the most complex RF environments.
 Intermod Assist saves valuable setup time by computing the most reliable frequencies — free of interference from intermodulation products.